Skip to main content

 1. Create a heartbeat monitor with an expected interval

-2. Your service pings the monitor at regular intervals
+2. Your service pings the monitor at regular intervals using your API key

 3. If we don’t receive a ping within the expected window, we alert you